paytonshafer/Clack/README.md

 This is the output for testClackClient when sending a message, sending a file, and finally using the keyword DONE to terminate the session.

+To see output best look at file in raw form
 Testing ClackCLient and ClackServer with various parameters and on different computers
 Output: